Russia pushes back 'Putin's bridge' to annexed Crimea by a year

 Putin, who has a penchant for publicly dressing down ministers, complained at the meeting last month about what he said was the failure of any ministry or individual to take responsibility for overseeing the stalled project to build a highway to the bridge, saying the current setup was "a road to nowhere."

-The president, known for his flashes of dark humor, said: "There should be a specific person who can be hanged if it's not done."
+The president, known for his flashes of dark humour, said: "There should be a specific person who can be hanged if it's not done."